Arvin-a00268815/eShop/README.md

 # For React UI
+step 1: unzip "e-shop-ui-master.zip"
-navigate to the folder in command line and run "npm start" and then access "http://localhost:3000/"
+step 1: navigate to the folder containing package.json from the command line step 2: run "npm install" and wait for installation to complete step 3: then run "npm start" and then access "http://localhost:3000/"